itsnauman/jump-run/README.md

 ### TODO:
 * Add support for shell scripts
+* The code is entirely procedural, so yeah!

 ### License:
 `Jumprun` is distributed under MIT license, see `LICENSE` for more details.